pinecone-io/pinecone-python-client/README.md

 - **Upgrading to `4.x`** : For this upgrade you are unlikely to be impacted by breaking changes unless you are using the `grpc` extras (see install steps below).
 Read full details in these [v4 Release Notes](https://github.com/pinecone-io/pinecone-python-client/releases/tag/v4.0.0).

-- **Upgrading to `3.x`**: Many things were changed in the v3 client to pave the way for Pinecone's new Serverless index offering.
+- **Upgrading to `3.x`**: Many things were changed in the v3 SDK to pave the way for Pinecone's new Serverless index offering.
 These changes are covered in detail in the [**v3 Migration Guide**](https://canyon-quilt-082.notion.site/Pinecone-Python-SDK-v3-0-0-Migration-Guide-056d3897d7634bf7be399676a4757c7b#a21aff70b403416ba352fd30e300bce3).
 Serverless indexes are only available in `3.x` release versions or greater.

 ### Example code

 Many of the brief examples shown in this README are using very small vectors to keep the documentation concise, but most real world usage will involve much larger embedding vectors.
-To see some more realistic examples of how this client can be used, explore some of our many Jupyter notebooks in the [examples](https://github.com/pinecone-io/examples) repository.
+To see some more realistic examples of how this SDK can be used, explore some of our many Jupyter notebooks in the [examples](https://github.com/pinecone-io/examples) repository.

 ## Prerequisites

-The Pinecone Python client is compatible with Python 3.8 and greater.
+The Pinecone Python SDK is compatible with Python 3.8 and greater.

 ## Installation

-There are two flavors of the Pinecone python client.
-The default client installed from PyPI as `pinecone-client` has a minimal set of dependencies and interacts with Pinecone via HTTP requests.
+There are two flavors of the Pinecone Python SDK.
+The default flavor installed from PyPI as `pinecone-client` has a minimal set of dependencies and interacts with Pinecone via HTTP requests.

-If you are aiming to maximimize performance, you can install additional gRPC dependencies to access an alternate client implementation that relies on gRPC for data operations.
+If you are aiming to maximimize performance, you can install additional gRPC dependencies to access an alternate SDK implementation that relies on gRPC for data operations.
 See the guide on [tuning performance](https://docs.pinecone.io/docs/performance-tuning).

 ### Installing with pip